StopPutinDAO/GettingStarted/README.md

 ### A completely anonymous system where a cash prize would be awarded to somebody who correctly ‘predicted’ the death of the person violating human rights and leading his army to war.

 A peaceful alternative is possible.
-The system can be deactivated if Putin stops the attack and withdraws all combat resources from the invaded area.
+The reward can be deactivated, and everyone's money returned to them, if Putin stops the attack and withdraws all combat resources from the invaded area.

 ### Otherwise, the StopPutinDAO would: